What WPA does for homeschoolers

 WPA is a statewide, inclusive, grassroots organization.
 It was founded in 1984 to oppose legislation that would have severely limited homeschoolers’ freedoms by giving the Department of Public Instruction power and authority over homeschools.
 Homeschoolers working together through WPA got the legislation amended so it became one of the most reasonable homeschooling laws in the country.
 Since that time, we have successfully countered numerous challenges to that law.
 This work continues today.
 Your support is needed.
 Join WPA.

-Since 1984, WPA’s work has been based on eight principles.
+Since 1984, WPA’s work has been based on ten principles.

 - Know what Wisconsin’s homeschooling law does and does not require and how it is interpreted and enforced.
 The WPA handbook explains this clearly and accurately.